Manage instance groups

 -

-Refer to Virtual Machine > Create and connect to instance to set up a VM and install PostgreSQL Client if not already available.
+Refer to Virtual Machine > Create and connect to instance to access a VM instance and prepare PostgreSQL Client.
+If the PostgreSQL command is not recognized, install PostgreSQL Client separately.

 -